Charter Renewal Support

 Youth Protection Training – an absolute must!

-Registered leaders take Youth Protection Training (YPT) every two years.
+All registered adults take Youth Protection Training (YPT) at least every two years.
 If a volunteer’s YPT is not current at charter renewal, or if it expires any time during the charter renewal process, the volunteer cannot be registered.
 Units should not wait until it is time to renew the unit’s charter to make sure all YPT is current.
 Urge leaders to renew their YPT before it expires.
 Unit Key 3s must review their unit’s YPT status.
 Have all adults with expired YPT or YPT that will expire during charter renewal (expires before or 30 days after charter expiration) go to https://my.scouting.org and take the training before starting the charter renewal process!

 Charter renewal involves confidential and/or private information and requires accepting the responsibility for maintaining the privacy and confidentiality of that information.
 Private and/or confidential information must never be shared outside of the Boy Scouts of America.
 If you cannot accept this responsibility, you must notify your unit’s committee chair and withdraw from viewing or working with these documents.

 If a unit has even one missing or incomplete application during charter renewal, it delays registration for all the adult and youth members in the unit.
 Incomplete adult/youth applications account for eight out of ten defective charter renewal applications.

 New Adult Applications must be accompanied by a Youth Protection Training Certificate and a signed Disclosure/ Authorization Form.